locphan87/react-native-architecture/README.md

 ├── Login.view.tsx
 ```

 * Organize your files around product features, not roles.
 Also, place your test files next to their implementation.
+[Details](#why-feature-oriented-architecture)
 > Why?
 Instead of a long list of files, you will create small modules that encapsulate one responsibility including its test and so on.
-It gets much
-easier to navigate through and things can be found at a glance.
+It gets much easier to navigate through and things can be found at a glance.

 * A separate directory for each component, module, higher order component,...
 > Why?
 It's easier to extend and organize files.
-Make a change on a component won't affect to the structure of its parent directory
+Make a change on a component won't affect the structure of its parent directory

 ```bash
 ./src/components/